RebeccaCrecelius/100-days-of-code/log.md

 **To Do**: Add media queries.
 Still need to gather brand assets and place them within the folder, but I think it will be best to do this once all items are aligned properly.

+### Day 19: February 29, 2024

+**Today's Progress**: Added about and contact pages.

+**Thoughts**: I do not know why, but I am  unable to align the text in the header and footer to take up more width in the screen.

+**To Do**: Add media queries.
+Still need to gather brand assets and place them within the folder, but I think it will be best to do this once all items are aligned properly.